 Review summary: Fujifilm X-E3 vs Panasonic GX80

-So how do things add up?
+So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X-E3 and the Panasonic GX80?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.